rdrkt/leafblower/README.md

 All you need to create a new Block is 2 files.
 1 is the controller which gathers the information you want to send to your Block and passes it to our node communication layer, and the other is a javascript file which renders the data in the Block.

+###It's responsive!###
+Setting up your dashboard profiles is a snap with our admin panel.
+To add additional blocks to your dashboard, just drag and drop.

+More importantly, nearly all the Blocks are responsive.
+This isn't your father's internet.
+We understand that you might want to use your desktop to monitor an application while you're at work, but keep an eye on things while you're traveling to a big client meeting for a live demo of your application.
+Leafblower keeps you informed with a simple, clean interface that gives you exactly the information you need, when you need it.

 Requirements
 ------------